DataDog/go-profiler-notes/guide/README.md

 - `go test -memprofile mem.pprof` will run your tests and write a memory profile to a file named `mem.pprof`.
 - [`pprof.Lookup("allocs").WriteTo(w, 0)`](https://pkg.go.dev/runtime/pprof#Lookup) writes a memory profile that covers the time since the start of the process to `w`.
 - [`import _ "net/http/pprof"`](https://pkg.go.dev/net/http/pprof) allows you to request a 30s memory profile by hitting the `GET /debug/pprof/allocs?seconds=30` endpoint of the default http server that you can start via `http.ListenAndServe("localhost:6060", nil)`.
-This is also called a delta profile internally. 🚧 Test
+This is also called a delta profile internally.
 - [`runtime.MemProfileRate`](https://pkg.go.dev/runtime#MemProfileRate) lets you to control the sampling rate of the memory profiler.
 See [Memory Profiler Limitations](#memory-profiler-limitations) for current limitations.

 If you need a quick snippet to paste into your `main()` function, you can use the code below: